danielbaleanu/caesar-cipher-decrypter/README.md

 1. **Install the Required Dependencies**:
     - 'langdetect' - `pip install langdetect` or `pip3 install langdetect`;
-    - 're' - should be preinstalled as it is part of the standard Python library;
+    - 're' - should be preinstalled as it is part of the standard Python library.

+3. **Run the program**:
+    - open terminal and go to path: `cd path`;
-3. **Run the program**: `python caesar-cipher-decrypter` or `python3 caesar-cipher-decrypter`.
+    - type in terminal: `python caesar-cipher-decrypter` or `python3 caesar-cipher-decrypter`.

 ## License
 This project is open-source.